mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 Check the output files with `ls` and `head`.

-Note: these commands cannot  be run on the login node since they are consuming very alot computing resources.
+Note: these commands cannot be run on the login node since they consume massive compute resources.